Brahma-fi/scaffold-agent/README.md

 ### Kernel Workflow

 Example implementations of automated DeFi workflows using Console Kit's infrastructure.
-These examples demonstrate how to set up autonomous agents that can execute complex DeFi strategies while leveraging Console's policy engine and execution framework.
+These examples demonstrates how to set up simple automation that transfers when balance is above certain threshold that user provides.

 ## Local setup